 We’ve all done it.
 We go about our day the same way we always do.
 Trips to the grocery store, picking kids up from school, driving to games, doing housework.
-We do the things that need to be done and looking forward to the days tasks being over.
+We do the things that need to be done and looking forward to the day’s tasks being over.
 But how many times have you stopped wishing the day away to actually see Jesus in the ordinary and mundane?

-Have you thought about where He is during your day to day instead of just on Sunday’s?
+Have you thought about where He is during your day-to-day instead of just on Sundays?
 Take it from someone who gets it.
 I am guilty of doing this too.
-Here’s the thing though: Once we invite Jesus into our lives, we pretend that He only exists in the cavities of our heart, when in reality, He is in everything we do and everywhere we go.
+Here’s the thing, once we invite Jesus into our lives, we pretend He only exists in the cavities of our hearts.
+In reality, He is in everything we do and everywhere we go.

-We are able to see Jesus in the mundane and the ordinary when we see those things as holy tasks instead of ordinary occurrences.
-When we fix our gaze on Him instead of on the things we do everyday, our perspective shifts from serving ourselves, to serving Him THROUGH the things we do everyday.
+We see Jesus in the mundane and ordinary when we see things as holy tasks instead of ordinary occurrences.
+When we fix our gaze on Him instead of on our daily tasks, our perspective shifts.
+We go from serving ourselves, to serving Him THROUGH the things we do every day.
 Did this slap you in the face?
 Cause it sure did me.
 And, I’m okay with that!

 This is seeing Jesus in the mundane and the ordinary because He is with us always in everything we do.
 We see Him when we shift our perspective from seeing the things we have to do, to seeing the things we get to do that also serve and glorify Christ in the process.
 It’s living with purpose and intent instead of living in the mundane and ordinary.